4 Big Questions Raised By The Latest White House Scandal

 Donald Trump has been remarkably silent about the core issue of this scandal — domestic abuse.

-He's passed up several opportunities to respond to reporters' questions about whether he believes Rob Porter's two ex-wives' stories, and he hasn't tweeted about those women either.
+He has passed up several opportunities to respond to reporters' questions about whether he believes Rob Porter's two ex-wives' stories, and he hasn't tweeted about those women either.

-He's expressed his support and admiration for Porter.
+He has expressed his support and admiration for Porter.
 "We certainly wish him well.
 It's obviously a very tough time for him," Trump said, while adding hope that Porter has a great career in front of him.

 The president also tweeted, without mentioning Porter by name, how horrible it is that "Peoples [sic] lives are being shattered and destroyed by a mere allegation."